Our customers have been hired by:

 good luck with your interview!

-Are you writing a resume for a camp counselor position for the first time?
+Are you writing a resume for a summer camp counselor position for the first time?
 Or perhaps you’re a camp veteran eager to help young guns out?
 Give us a shout out in the comments!